Hercules Atlas Moth

 This caterpillar seems to be particularly thirsty, and needs frequent sips of plain water, but a few were lost due to too high humidity causing fungus infections.
 Getting the humity right is a challenge.

-The species is also difficult to propagate as the males and females are inclined to emerge from their cocoons at different times.
+The species is also difficult to breed in captivity, as the males and females often emerge from their cocoons at different times.

 The caterpillar grows to a length of about 10 cms.